min69u/Reforestation/README.md

-## I ordered a chicken and an egg from Amazon.
-I'll let you know.
+## Why is it a bad idea to iron your four-leaf clover?
+Cause you shouldn't press your luck.